YPares/envil/README.md

 to have `envil` available in your `PATH`.
 Alternatively, you can run `nix run github:YPares/envil` everytime you want to use `envil`.

 Finally, add `$HOME/.envil/current/bin` to your `PATH`.
-This is the directory in which envil will install and swap the binaries of your current environment.
+This is the directory in which envil will manage a Nix profile for you, by swapping in and out the binaries of your current environment(s).

 Note: if you are using Linux, it's better to set your `PATH` in your `$HOME/.pam_environment` or `$HOME/.profile` so other programs than your terminal can see the updated `PATH`.
 Don't forget to log out and back in after.